harryy2510/ngx-libraries/README.md

-# ngx flatpickr
+# ngx libraries

 ## About

-An angular 6.0+ wrapper for flatpickr
+An angular 6.0+ wrapper for flatpickr, timepicker

 ## Installation